mjsobrep/mjsobrep.github.io/_posts/guides/2015-06-22-intellectualPropertyGuide.md

     * laws of nature, natural phenomena, abstract ideas

 * Review Process:
-    * Examiner can pass through or reject, must provide evedince for rejection
+    * Examiner can pass through or reject, must provide evidence for rejection
-    * applicant can argue or ammend
+    * applicant can argue or amend
     * can go back and forth twice, then added cost

 * Claims are all that matter